anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 title: Project presentation | My Smart Home Solution - Part 1
 ---

-I want to start my blog with the presentation of my self made Smart Home Solution I'm working in my spare time.
+I want to start my blog with the presentation of my self-made Smart Home solution I'm working in my spare time.
 In part 1 of this series I'll give you a general overview of my solution.

 # Motivation
 I've started with the installation of some WLAN IP cameras at my home but was very bugged after a short time for two main reasons: